Layne-103/pmanager/CONTRIBUTING.md

 ## Pre-commit Hooks

-Pre-commit hooks run automatically before each commit to ensure code quality.
+Pre-commit hooks are configured but **run MANUALLY only** (not automatic on commit).
+This gives you control over when to run code quality checks.

 ### What Gets Checked